Macro (computer science): Parameterized and parameterless macro

 Parameterized macros are a useful source-level mechanism for performing in-line expansion, but in languages such as C where they use simple textual substitution, they have a number of severe disadvantages over other mechanisms for performing in-line expansion, such as inline functions.

 The parameterized macros used in languages such as Lisp, PL/I and Scheme, on the other hand, are much more powerful, able to make decisions about what code to produce based on their arguments; thus, they can effectively be used to perform run-time code generation.

 Text-substitution macros

 Languages such as C and some assembly languages have rudimentary macro systems, implemented as preprocessors to the compiler or assembler.
 C preprocessor macros work by simple textual substitution at the token, rather than the character level.
 However, the macro facilities of more sophisticated assemblers, e.g., IBM High Level Assembler (HLASM) can't be implemented with a preprocessor; the code for assembling instructions and data is interspersed with the code for assembling macro invocations.

-A classic use of macros is in the computer typesetting system TeX and its derivatives, where most of the functionality is based on macros.
+A classic use of macros is in the computer typesetting system TeX and its derivatives, where most functionality is based on macros.

 MacroML is an experimental system that seeks to reconcile static typing and macro systems.
 Nemerle has typed syntax macros, and one productive way to think of these syntax macros is as a multi-stage computation.